-Henry’s 13 matches for England U20 brought 133 points, comprising a try, 28 conversions, 23 penalty goals and a dropped goal before he made his Saxons debut off the bench against Ireland Wolfhounds at Gloucester in January 2014.
+Henry’s 13 matches for England U20 brought 133 points, comprising a try, 28 conversions, 23 penalties and a drop goal before he made his Saxons debut off the bench against Ireland Wolfhounds in January 2014.

 10 points – 2T

 2015 F World Cup - U 2016 Fj(R), Arg(R) 2017 It(R), Arg (1,2), Arg, A(R), Sam 2018 SA (1,2,3)